ishota/CarND-Traffic-Sign-Classifier/writeup.md

 ## Writeup

 This is a project for Udacity lesson of Self-driving car engineer.
-The project is Traffic Sign Classifier that clasifies an image to 43 labels.
+The project is creating Traffic Sign Classifier that classifies images to 43 kinds.

 ---